 Viewing the Built-In Equations and Manually Implementing the Joule Heating Multiphysics coupling

 To manually implement this same coupling you will need to be aware of the full equation that you want to implement, as well as how variables are implemented within the COMSOL Multiphysics® architecture.
 First, we expand out the full equation that we want to implement, the source term in the Heat Transfer governing equation:

 where is usually just an isotropic (scalar) value but in the most general case can be an anisotropic tensor.

 Next, we need to know what all of these variables are called, internal to the COMSOL Multiphysics® architecture.
 There are two ways to see these:

-- Enable the Equation View toggle underneath the Show Menu within the Model Builder window.
+- Enable the Equation View toggle in the Show More Options Dialog within the Model Builder window.
 Once enabled, there will be an Equation View subsection underneath each physics feature that contains a list of all internally defined variables.
 The screenshot below shows the variable name, expression, unit, and description for the components of the electric conductivity tensor, as well as the isotropic value.

 The equation view, showing the components of the electric conductivity tensor and its isotropic value.

 - Generate a Complete Report by going to Results > Reports, right-click to see the options for report generation.
 You can generate an HTML or Microsoft Word® report, or preview the report, as shown in the screenshot below.